NelisW/my3D-Trium/building/Trium-build.md

 ToDo: I  don't like the way that the wires come out next to the stepper gear.
 Print a block to be glued to the Top Plate to prevent the wires from touching the  stepper motor gear.

+If the bed thermistor is broken or not connected, the printer will halt with the LCD  message:

+	Err: MINTEMP BED
+	PRINTER HALTED
+	Please reset

 <img src="images/top-thermistor-01.jpg" >
 <img src="images/thermistor-RAMPS.jpg" width="300"> <img src="images/top-thermistor-02.jpg" width=390>